ediarum/ediarum.WEBDAV/README.md

 * Once you have an account, use the email and password you entered to log in to the webdav, located at the `webdav` subroot, so for example: localhost:8000/webdav

 ## Deployment

-One can use the docker files as examples if one wants to do a docker deployment, but it is easier and preferable to not use docker.
+### PHP Version
 On the server, you need to specify the php version, so:
 `php8.1 /usr/local/bin/composer install`
 `php8.1 artisan migrate:install` etc.

+### Nginx
+The applicaiton must be served over nginx or apache.
+The file `nginx.conf` shows how to serve the application form a subpath.``

+### Queue

+Pushes to an existdb instance are handled via a queue.

-Make sure to set up the queue with supervisor.
+Set up the queue with supervisor.
 The Supervisor file looks something like this:

 ```
 [program:ediarum-webdav-laravel-queue-worker]
 process_name=%(program_name)s_%(process_num)02d